25 Oreo Flavors You Never Knew Existed

 And for more strange snacks, check out these 20 Weird Potato Chip Flavors from Around the World.

 Hot Chicken Wings Oreos

 Along with the Wasabi Oreos, Nabisco launched chicken wing-flavored Oreos in China in the summer of 2018.
 The Hot Chicken Wings Oreos had an orange filling, resembling the color of hot sauce.
-One reviewer couldn’t get over how “pleasantly spicy” it was, but confirmed, “Chocolate and a buffalo wing definitely don’t go well together.”
+One reviewer couldn't get over how "pleasantly spicy" it was, but they also confirmed that "chocolate and a buffalo wing definitely don't go well together."
 Noted!

 Fruit Punch Oreos

 Fruit punch is artificial-tasting enough, so there's no reason to ruin a perfectly good Oreo cookie with it.
 Fruit Punch Oreos were a Walmart exclusive in 2017, but people weren't flocking to the store for them.
 One Amazon reviewer said they tasted like Tums!

 RELATED: The easy way to make healthier comfort foods.